-From time to time, the Company is also party to various legal actions arising in the ordinary course of business.
-At this time, management does not expect that loss contingencies, if any, arising from any such proceedings, either individually or in the aggregate, would have a material adverse effect on the consolidated financial position or liquidity of the Company.
+From time to time, the Company is also party to various other legal actions arising in the ordinary course of business.
+Currently, management has not identified any other loss contingencies, either individually or in the aggregate, that would have a material adverse effect on the consolidated financial position or liquidity of the Company.